-The Intercity Brussels train makes stops at Schiphol, Den Haag HS, Rotterdam, Dordrecht, Roosendaal, Antwerp Central, Antwerp Berchem, Mechelen, Brussels Airport, Brussels North and Brussels Central.
-The journey time from Amsterdam to Brussels is just over 3 hours 20 minutes.
+The Intercity Brussels train makes stops at Schiphol, Rotterdam, Breda, Noorderkempen (Belgium), Antwerp Central, Antwerp Berchem, Mechelen, Brussels Airport, Brussels North and Brussels Central.

 Intercity Brussels has 1st class (2-1 seating configuration) and 2nd class (2-2) tickets for sale.
 There is an onboard trolley service where you can buy drinks and snacks.

 Standard fixed (distance based) prices are in effect with no reservation necessary for international intercity travel.
 The new service also offers cheaper "early bird" tickets for those booking online in advance.

 Amsterdam-Brussels one-way costs €46.80 (2nd class) or €76.40 (1st class).
 Early bird one-way fares start at €25 (2nd class) and €35 (1st class) Mon-Thu and €33 (2nd class) and €47 (1st class) each way Fri-Sun.
 Early bird fares are valid on any service on the ticket day.

 Those holding NS discount cards can receive a slight fare reduction (off the standard fare) calculated on the Netherlands segment of travel.